MartinSStewart/meetdown/README.md

 ### How do I log in locally?

 Easy way: Uncomment these lines in `Backend.elm`

 ```elm
         --_ =
         --    Debug.log "login" loginLink
 ```

 and then click on the link that appears in the console when you try logging in.

 Hard way: Create a postmark account, generate an API key, and paste it in `Env.elm` here:

 ```elm
 postmarkServerToken =
     ""
 ```

 (Make sure to not accidentally commit it!)

+Charlon: I'm currently working on Internationalization, so if you want to help with that, please let me know!